 By now, you are probably wondering who I am.
 You might have came across my site because you are a co-worker, friend, family, colleague, media associate, or organization looking to learn more about me.

-I am currently the Digital Marketing & Communications Director at PHEAA.
+I am currently the Director of eCommerce Strategy at York Wallcoverings.
 Before that, I was VP of Marketing & Innovation at a digital marketing agency where I led a team of extremely talented digital marketers perform amazing work for hundreds of clients.

 I was a brand marketer previously, holding positions of Product Manager, Associate Brand Manager, and Director of Communications.
 I have been responsible for taking a traditionally brick and mortar business and leading an ecommerce transition.
 I was tasked with having direct to consumer sales make up for the eroding sales and shelf space experienced at retail.
 The ever shrinking shelf, additional competition, and race to the bottom aspect of retail has forced businesses like my former employers to go direct in an attempt to make up sales and volume.
 I was responsible for doing that and using elements such as Search Engine Optimization, and Paid Search Marketing to generate sales and move product.